-As all eyepieces are a slightly different length depending on their power.
-It becomes quite easy to feel which was which in the dark when you want to change the view.
+As all eyepieces are a slightly different length depending on their power, it becomes quite easy to feel which is which in the dark when you want to change which one you’re using.

 And their owners carry out many, many happy observing sessions with that first telescope and its eyepieces.

 Like most that come with small refractors, or indeed reflectors, the eyepieces are not of the greatest quality, but get the job done, especially if you put them back into their little boxes after every observing session and make sure they stay scrupulously clean.